 Our experienced staff can find the right treatment program to help your child build better communication skills for life.

 Camp Worth’s residential autism treatment program for teens includes speech therapy as part of a comprehensive treatment plan.
-Our treatment program combines speech therapy with applied behavior analysis (ABA) therapy, occupational therapy, sensory integration, and medication management.
+Our treatment program combines speech therapy with applied behavior analysis (ABA) therapy, sensory integration, and medication management.
 Speech therapy can lead to improved social skills along with improved verbal communication, and those social skills can eventually lead to meaningful relationships.